 Prerequiste: APTX 118.
 History of dress and industry development throughout the twentieth century.
-Examination of the changing role of the designer in product development, in uences of mass communication, as well as social, political and economic in uences.
+Examination of the changing role of the designer in product development, influences of mass communication, as well as social, political and economic influences.

 APTX 218 Merchandising Field Experience